Learn more about the history, the research, and the team behind THIS WAY UP

 We focused on what we do best, in lessening anxiety and depression, and removed our educational and programs for carers.

 We conducted many randomized control trials to identify the most effective program, and developed new programs under our new name.

 THIS WAY UP

 THIS WAY UP is frequently cited in the media, and has helped thousands of individuals through this website.
-We hope you, a family member, or a friend can be the next one to benefit from our courses.
+We hope you, a family member, or a friend can be the next one to benefit from our program.
 We’re here to show you the way up.

 We acknowledge social diversity and the multiple identity intersections for people of faith, people with disabilities, people of colour, diverse cultural identities, Aboriginal and Torres strait islanders, people of all gender expressions and sexual orientations.
 We are committed to improving the representation of all communities and identities in our programs, to make our content as safe, accessible, and inclusive as possible.
-While the characters in our courses currently represent certain communities and demographics, we hope that the skills taught in our programs are relevant and helpful to all people.
+While the characters in our programs currently represent certain communities and demographics, we hope that the skills taught in our programs are relevant and helpful to all people.